Investment property and second home mortgage rates in 2023

 Second home mortgage rates vs. investment property mortgage rates

-Mortgage rates are higher for second homes and investment properties than for the home you live in.
+Mortgage interest rates are higher for second homes and investment properties than for the home you live in.

 Generally, investment property rates are about 0.5% to 0.75% higher than market rates.
 For a second home or vacation home, they’re only slightly higher than the rate you’d qualify for on a primary residence.